Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git status
 	```

-	Git responds by informing you that nothing has been committed, but the directory does not contain a file:
+	Git responds by informing you that nothing has been committed, but the directory does contain a new file:

 	```
 	No commits yet